yyang-pplus/yyang-pplus.github.io/_posts/2018-12-21-manage-and-use-ldap-servers-without-rootdn.md

 changetype: modify
 replace: olcRootDN
 olcRootDN: gidNumber=0+uidNumber=0,cn=peercred,cn=external,cn=auth
+-
+delete: olcRootPW
 EOF
 modifying entry "olcDatabase={2}bdb,cn=config"
 ```

-Line 2 `dn: olcDatabase={2}bdb,cn=config` is the DN of the normal DIT you want the ldapi commands to have access to, and it may vary from server to server.
+`dn: olcDatabase={2}bdb,cn=config` is the DN of the normal DIT you want the ldapi commands to have access to, and it may vary from server to server.
 Please refer to the last command in the [Environment section](#environment) for an example of how to get the normal DIT DN on your machine.

-Line 5 `olcRootDN: gidNumber=0+uidNumber=0,cn=peercred,cn=external,cn=auth` is the authentication DN for the localhost's superuser.
+`olcRootDN: gidNumber=0+uidNumber=0,cn=peercred,cn=external,cn=auth` is the authentication DN for the localhost's superuser.
 Please check [my previous post]({{page.previous.url}}) for how to query this information from the openLDAP servers.
+Also **olcRootPW** has to be deleted as well, because it can only be set when root DN is under suffix.

 This solution works, because the **olcRootDN** directive need not refer to an entry in the database or even in the directory, and it may refer to a **SASL identity**.
 Also, regardless of what access control policy is defined, the olcRootDN is always allowed full rights (i.e. auth, search, compare, read and write) on everything and anything within the DIT.[<sup>\[2\]</sup>](#references)